Skip to content

 SELECT pg_terminate_backend (example-pid);

-If your application causes too many connections, then modify the application so that memory and CPU resources aren't managing these connections.
-You can either limit the number of connections, or use a connection pooler such as PgBouncer.
+If your application creates too many database connections, then reduce the number of connections.
+Or, use a connection pooler such as PgBouncer.
+For more information, see PgBouncer on the PgBouncer website.
 You can also use Amazon RDS Proxy to set up connection pools.

 Run the ANALYZE command

-To know when autovacuum and autoanalyze last ran on the tables, run the following query:
+To identify when autovacuum and autoanalyze last ran on the tables, run the following query:

 SELECT relname, last_autovacuum, last_autoanalyze FROM pg_stat_user_tables;

-To prevent performance issues after a major engine version upgrade, run the ANALYZE command to refresh the pg_statistic table.
-Run the ANALYZE command for every database in your RDS for PostgreSQL DB instance.
+To prevent performance issues after a major engine version upgrade, run the ANALYZE command to refresh the pg_statistic table for every database in your DB instance.

 Check PostgreSQL error logs

-Use Amazon RDS to turn on query logging for PostgreSQL.
-Then, check the PostgreSQL error logs to confirm that you set your log_min_duration_statement and log_statement parameters to appropriate values.
+Turn on query logging in Amazon RDS for PostgreSQL.
+Then, check the PostgreSQL error logs to confirm that you set your log_min_duration_statement and log_statement parameters.
 For more information, see Error reporting and logging on the PostgreSQL website.

 Reduce CPU usage